srijandas07/temporal_model/README.md

 The pretrained 3DCNN model can be downloaded from https://drive.google.com/drive/folders/1WE5srEZjth_Or1--lLG3cwCuqjugsDh1?usp=sharing.
 Extract to the data folder.

-To extract and use the skeleton information, use the link provided above to download and unzip the files into ```data/DATASET/ ```
+To extract and use the skeleton information, use the link provided above to download and unzip the files into the ```data/NTU_CS/``` folder.
+For any dataset, skeleton files should be kept in the corresponding ```data/DATASET``` folder.

 ## I3D segment wise Features

 Can be extracted using scripts in scripts/segment_extraction/ folder.
+Refer to the instructions [here](https://github.com/srijandas07/temporal_model/blob/master/scripts/segment_extraction/README.md).

 ## Reference
 <a id="1">[1]</a>